wildjames/cal_phot/README.md

 plot    SDSSJ0748_0_KG5   _KG5
 ```

-Thats a lot, but easy to break down.
-We first tell the script that we want to do everything in the current directory.
-This isnt't stricly necessary in this case, since the default is already the current directory, but I like to be explicit.
-Then, we tell the script where the observations it's about to process were taken from.
-This allows the code to correct our observations to heliocentric time, and remove slight timing errors due to the position of the earth changing throughout the year.
+That looks like a lot, but fairly easy to break down.
+First, we tell the script where the observations it's about to process were taken from, in `lat, lon`.
+This allows the code to correct our observations to heliocentric time, and remove slight timing differences due to the position of the earth changing throughout the year.
 The code also needs to know the RA and Dec of the target, for the same reason.
 In a non-SDSS calibration, this will also be used to calculate and subtract airmass effects.

+We tell the script what log files contain the data we're interested in.
+The list is terminated by a blank line.

-Then, we define ephemeris information in days, and tell the interpreter to run the ephemeris refining tool.
+Then, we define our existing ephemeris information *in days* before running a script to extract the eclipse times from the `.log` files we've defined as containing eclipses.
+Once that's done, we tell the interpreter to run the ephemeris refining tool.
 This fits the eclipse time to all the lightcurves it finds in the working directory, but asks for confirmation before each one.

-`logfiles` tells the script to standby for the actual data files, which are then read in until it finds a blank newline. `oname` defines an output filename template, and combinedata pulls the trigger on the final processing.
-The processing is interactive, and should be carefully monitored, but should you doubt yourself later, a log of the reduction will be generated in `Calibration.txt`.
-Finally, I tell `cal_phot` to plot the data in a `.pdf`.
+`oname` defines an output filename template, and combinedata pulls the trigger on the final processing.
+The processing is interactive and should be carefully monitored, but should you doubt yourself later, a log of the reduction will be generated in `Calibration.log`.
+Finally, I tell `cal_phot` to `plot` the data in a `.pdf`.

+### 3. Run it!
+`python3 interpreter.py commandFile.dat`

+# TODO:
+- Move the input file over to YAML, and make the input method less horiffic to use.

 # COMMANDS